hirosystems/stacks-subnets/NFT_USE_CASE.md

 ```

 ## Step 5: Transfer the NFT within the Hyperchain
-On the hyperchains, the NFT should belong to the principal that sent the deposit transaction, `USER_ADDR`.
+On the subnets, the NFT should belong to the principal that sent the deposit transaction, `USER_ADDR`.
 This principal can now transfer the NFT within the hyperchain.
 The principal `USER_ADDR` will now make a
 transaction to transfer the NFT to `ALT_USER_ADDR`.
 ```